Azure/azure-search-vector-samples/README.md

 This repository provides Python, C#, REST, and JavaScript code samples for [vector support](https://learn.microsoft.com/azure/search/vector-search-overview) in Azure AI Search.

 There are breaking changes from REST API version 2023-07-01-Preview to newer API versions.
-See [Upgrade REST API versions](https://learn.microsoft.com/azure/search/search-api-migration) for migration guidance.
+These breaking changes also apply to the Azure SDK beta packages targeting that REST API version.
+See [Upgrade REST APIs](https://learn.microsoft.com/azure/search/search-api-migration) for migration guidance.

 ## Feature status